This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Winter Gardening Jobs

-A lot of the jobs from our November Garden jobs list are still relevant in December.
-It’s certainly not too late to get your secateurs out and prune old wood out of your fruit trees to protect them from winter storms, or add nets to your brassicas to protect them from pigeons.
+Many of the jobs from our November Garden jobs list are still relevant in December.
+It’s certainly not too late to get your secateurs out and prune old wood out of your fruit trees to protect them from winter storms or add nets to your brassicas to protect them from pigeons.
 It is also not too late to start making leaf mold.
 If there are any autumn jobs that you haven’t done yet, December is the time to catch up.

 Planning Next Year’s Veg Patch

 Winter is perfect for planning your vegetable garden for the coming year.
-You can set about building beds and structures if you need, planting trees, bushes and shrubs and sourcing seeds.
+You can set about building beds and structures, planting trees, bushes, and shrubs, and sourcing seeds.
 You may want to organize a seed swap in your local community.
 This is a great way to get seeds for free and share any spare seeds you may have.
 Seed swaps are also brilliant for connecting with other gardeners.